Structured Learning at Lincoln Park Zoo

 Whether it’s in the water or up in a tree, there’s no place like home.
 Students discover that animals are specially adapted for each unique habitat.
 As students explore the zoo, they’ll learn what habitats have in common as well as how they differ.

 Recommended for grade level: Third Grade

 How does a lion acquire food?
 How does a zebra escape predators?
 Students will learn how animals’ physical and behavioral characteristics help them survive by enabling them to track down prey or elude hungry predators.
 Students explore predator and prey relationships among zoo animals by identifying the animals they see as predators or prey based on adaptations.

 Why do jaguars prefer to hunt alone while lions hunt in a group?
 As students explore the zoo, they will learn the difference between solitary animals that prefer to live alone and social animals that prefer to live in groups.
 As students observe different species, they will record discoveries and draw conclusions based on what they saw.

-Scientist study animals and their behavior to gain a better understanding of wildlife.
-As students explore the zoo, they will focus their observations on animal behavior, also know as ethology.
+Scientists study animals and their behavior to gain a better understanding of wildlife.
+As students explore the zoo, they will focus their observations on animal behavior, also known as ethology.
 During their visit, students will record data using an ethogram (a checklist scientists use to record animal behavior) and then draw conclusions about what they saw.

-This program is made possible through the generous support of Bank of America Foundation and Quest Foundation.
+This program is made possible through the generous support of Quest Foundation and Bowman C. Lingle Trust.